jiajunmao/TownyMission/README.md

 ## NaturePoints
 The reward after each mission is completed.
 Upon the start of a new sprint, each town's NaturePoint is cleared.
 The amoount of NaturePoints determined town's ranking.

+The NaturePoint also counts toward seasonal total that unlocks different level of rewards.

 ## Season Points
 After the end of each sprint, each the gold tier towns will receive 4 season points, the silver tier 3 points, and the bronze tier 2 points.
 Any other town that has non-zero NaturePoints will receive 1 season point.

+## Monetization
+- Require some premium resources for collection
+- Speed boost for resource shops
+- Premium track for rewards

 ## Resource shop
 - Material Shop